Is the missing axiom of matroid theory lost forever?: Introduction

 Of course, this conjecture is not well-posed, unless we specify exactly what the language of matroid axioms is.
 Certainly, a logic powerful enough to express the existence of a matrix over a field whose columns have the required pattern of independence would suffice to axiomatize representability, but this logic would need to be much more powerful than the language typically used to axiomatize matroids.
 Conjecture~\ref{conj} is an attempt to make Conjecture~\ref{conj1} more precise.
 In our main result (Theorem~\ref{main}), we demonstrate that a weakened version of Conjecture~\ref{conj} is true.

 In Section~\ref{logic} we develop \emph{monadic second-order logic for matroids} (MSOL).
-Hlin{\v{e}}n{\'y}~\cite{Hli06c} introduced a logical language with the same name.
-It is easy to see that any sentence in Hlin{\v{e}}n{\'y}'s language can be translated into a sentence in our language.
 In MSOL we are allowed to quantify over variables that are intended to represent elements or subsets of a ground set.
 We admit the function that takes a subset to its cardinality.
-We allow ourselves the relations of equality, element containment, set inclusion, and the `less than or equal' order on integers.
+We allow ourselves the relations of equality, element containment, set inclusion, and the less-than-or-equal order on integers.
 In addition, we also include a function, $r$, that takes subsets of the ground set to non-negative integers.
 This is intended to be interpreted as a rank function.
 As an example of the expressive capabilities of MSOL, a matroid is paving if and only if its rank function obeys the following sentence.

+Hlin{\v{e}}n{\'y}~\cite{Hli06c} introduced a logical language which was also called monadic second-order logic for matroids.
+It is easy to see that any sentence in Hlin{\v{e}}n{\'y}'s language can be translated into a sentence in our language.
+On the other hand, our language includes the cardinality function, while Hlin{\v{e}}n{\'y}'s does not.

 The matroid rank axioms can be stated as sentences in MSOL.
 (Throughout the article we consider a matroid to be a finite set equipped with a rank function.)
 Moreover, for any matroid $N$, we can construct a sentence in MSOL that will be true for a matroid $M$ if and only if $M$ has an $N$\dash minor (Proposition~\ref{1}).
 This means that if Rota's conjecture is true, then \gf{q}\dash representability can be finitely axiomatized in MSOL, for any prime power $q$ (Lemma~\ref{Rota}).
 We conjecture that it is impossible to finitely axiomatize representability in MSOL.